 November 4, 2017

-I want to pursue a PhD in bioinformatics because of interests in analysis of gene regulatory networks, rare disease variants, cancer genomics, and single cell sequencing.
-These interests have developed through experiences as an undergraduate at the University of Southern California (USC), a technician at Children's Hospital Los Angeles (CHLA) and a master's student in Translational Genomics at USC.
+I would like to pursue a PhD in bioinformatics because of interests in analysis of gene regulatory networks, rare disease variants, cancer genomics, and single cell sequencing.
+These interests have developed through experiences as an undergraduate at the University of Southern California (USC), a technician at Children's Hospital Los Angeles (CHLA) and a master's student in the Translational Biotechnology Program in the Department of Translational Genomics at USC Keck School of Medicine .
 In each of these roles I have consistently pursued training in computational methods and statistics to deal with problems in biological and medical research.

-As an undergraduate I was exposed to bioinformatics through a seminar focusing on gene-environment interaction in gene regulatory networks instructed by Dr. Sergey Nuzhdin at USC.
-I worked with graduate students and post docs in the lab to investigate regulatory networks in the insulin/TOR signaling pathway using drosophila transcriptome data.
+As an undergraduate I was exposed to bioinformatics through a seminar class focusing on gene-environment interaction in gene regulatory networks instructed by Dr. Sergey Nuzhdin.
+I worked with graduate students and post docs in the lab to investigate regulatory networks in the insulin/TOR signaling pathway using Drosophila transcriptome data.
 I was exposed to the basics of sequence alignment and shell scripting through this work.
 This gave me the confidence to learn more complicated programming skills.
 In a similar way, I credit my exposure to gene network interactions as an undergraduate with giving me a sense of what analyses are possible when faced with complex genomic data, so that with a stronger theoretical foundation, I might contribute to advances in genomic analysis.
-I also volunteered as a technician in the lab of Dr. John Tower, where the focus was drosophila genetics in aging.
+I also volunteered as a technician in the lab of Dr. John Tower, where the focus was Drosophila genetics in aging.
 Through this exposure to the wet lab at the bench and data analysis at the terminal I gained an appreciation for the demands at each level of research.

 After graduating I began work in the laboratory of Dr. David Cobrinik at Children's Hospital Los Angeles.
 I was hired as a technician to perform cell culture and drug testing in partnership with a pharmaceutical company.
-I sought out ways to apply my knowledge of bioinformatics and saw a chance to make analysis more efficient and visualization more intelligible, so I taught myself survival analysis and plotting using the R programming language.
-I was then given the chance to work on a study of retinoblastoma tumor progression using exome sequencing data, a challenging task given the lack of expertise in the lab.
+I sought out ways to apply my knowledge of bioinformatics and saw a chance to make analysis more efficient and visualization more intelligible, so I taught myself Kaplan-Meier survival analysis and plotting using the R programming language.
+I was then given the chance to work on a study of retinoblastoma tumor progression using exome sequencing data, a challenging task given the lack of bioinformatics expertise in the lab.
 However, I embraced the challenge and developed my skill working in the shell, Python and R for building biological pipelines, scripting and visualization.
-In a few months, I had a working pipeline with preliminary data on single nucleotide variants and somatic copy number alterations in retinoblastoma disease progression.
+In a few months, I had a working pipeline with preliminary data on single nucleotide variants and somatic copy number alterations in retinoblastoma tumors and cell lines.
 Our manuscript is currently in preparation for submission late 2017.
 Of course, progress was not always straightforward.
 Analysis of next-generation sequencing data remains challenging.
-Even with perfect experimental design the discovery of variants that contribute to disease is hampered by sequencing error and false positive variants.
+Even with perfect experimental design the discovery of variants that contribute to disease is hampered by sequencing errors and false positive variants.
 My experience has given me the knowledge of what is possible and the resources to take on interesting and challenging sequencing analysis projects.